RivaD2/reading-notes/coder-Computers.md

                     2. There are (2) types of paths: Absolute and Relative
                     3. `pwd` a.k.a.
 Print Working Directory- Tells you what your working directory is.
                         It is your current location.
-                       (Use this often to know where you are working from
+                       (Use this often to know where you are working from)
                     4. `ls` a.k.a.
 List- It will list your location
                     5. `cd` a.k.a.
 Change Directory- Well, this as you can imagine, takes you to another directory

-### A Word of Advice, just remember as you move along that  **EVERYTHING IS A FILE, yes EVERYTHING ** :smiley:
+### A word of advice, just remember as you move along that  **EVERYTHING IS A FILE, yes EVERYTHING ** :smiley: